cs123-stanford/cs123-stanford-2023/docs/schedule/labs/fall-23/lab-5.rst

    :height: 480

 #.
 Setup SSH key using `instructions <https://cloud.google.com/compute/docs/connect/create-ssh-keys>`_
 #.
+Press return to not require a password when it prompts you
+#.
 Once your ssh key is created run ``cat /path/to/key.pub`` and copy the full ssh key.
 The format should be ``ssh-rsa keyvalue user``.
 #.
 Go to your instance, select edit, and add an SSH key.
 #.
 Install the VS Code 'Remote - SSH' extension.
 #.
 Press Cmd + Shift + P. Select "Connect to host". then "Configure SSH Hosts...".
 Open the ".../.ssh/config" file.
 Fill out GCP host config as shown in the image.
+The user is the  same as your Stanford user.
+For example, if your email is jvclark@stanford.edu, use jvclark.

 .. figure:: ../../../_static/ssh_setup.jpg
     :align: center